Cut the Cord from Cable TV using these 32 Streaming Services

 Philo is now the least expensive way to get live TV channels like AMC, BBC America, A&E and Discovery Channel.
 For $16 per month, there’s a 37 channel bundle.
 You’ll get 9 more channels for another $4 per month.

 It’s the cheapest way to watch The Walking Dead on AMC or Live PD on A&E. My favorite channels on Philo are AXS TV and MTV Live because I’m a huge live music fan.
 So I get a lot great concerts to watch on the weekend and a healthy dose of “Austin City Limits” and “Live… with Jools Holland” on MTV Live.

-Philo launched in late 2017, so you can only use its service on a Roku, Apple TV, Amazon Fire TV, PC, Mac or iPhone.
-But you can access apps for AMC, and nearly every other network in the Philo lineup on Apple TV, Fire TV and other devices.
+Philo launched in late 2017, and you can use its service on a Roku, Apple TV, Amazon Fire TV, PC, Mac or iPhone.
+You can access apps for AMC, and nearly every other network in the Philo lineup on Apple TV, Fire TV, Roku and other devices.

 I’ve been using Philo since December 2017.
 You can read my review of Philo that I wrote after three months of subscribing.
 The menu isn’t very sophisticated, but I’m very happy with the service.